openvinotoolkit/openvino/docs/ops/arithmetic/Add_1.md

 **Outputs**

 * **1**: The result of element-wise addition operation.
-A tensor of type T, if `auto_broadcast` is `numpy` shape and rank are determined by multidirectional broadcasting, otherwise they are the same as the inputs.
+A tensor of type T with shape equal to broadcasted shape of the two inputs.
 When both inputs are of rank = 0 result is a scalar.

 **Types**